 It all started with a daily email to members of the lab I work in, with papers that came out about the topics that interest us, but as this list grew longer and longer every day, I thought I’d share with others as well.
 And so I created this blog in May 2014 to let others be able to access this information too.
 The first post online was on May 21, 2014.

-I will try to post 5 to 6 times per week.
-If I cannot post on a certain day, I will include papers from the previous day(s) in the most recent digest, so even if I skip posting on a particular day, I will not skip any microbiome papers.
+We will try to post 5 to 6 times per week.
+If we cannot post on a certain day, we will include papers from the previous day(s) in the most recent digest.

 Microbiome Digest is enabled by a bunch of Google alerts, Google Scholar alerts, electronic Table of Contents (eTOCs) and other search alerts.
 I have listed most of them here.
 But please let me know if you feel I am missing a particular journal or topic.
 Feel free to contact me about other topics / key words that I should include, or ones you feel you see too much of.